scienceverse/scienceverse/README.md

 Installation
 ------------

-You can install the released version of pipeline from [GitHub](https://github.com/scienceverse/reg) with:
+You can install reg from [GitHub](https://github.com/scienceverse/reg) with:

 ``` r
 devtools::install_github("scienceverse/reg")